Manarkamoun/ROS-Code-Intelligence-Web-Platform/README.md

 The engine performs static analysis on source files to identify ROS2 entities:

-**Python (AST Analysis)**: Instead of simple text search, it uses the Abstract Syntax Tree (AST) to: Detect classes inheriting from rclpy.Node, Identify calls to create_publisher(), create_subscription(), create_service(), ActionServer, and declare_parameter() and Extract topic names, service types, action names, and parameter declarations with precise argument resolution
+**Python (AST Analysis)**: Instead of simple text search, it uses the Abstract Syntax Tree (AST) to: Detect classes inheriting from rclpy.Node, Identify calls to create_publisher(), create_subscription(), create_service(), ActionServer, and declare_parameter() and Extract topic names, service types, action names, and parameter declarations with precise argument resolution.

 **C++ (Regex Pattern Matching)**: High-performance regular expressions extract node definitions and middleware interface declarations from `.cpp` and `.hpp` files.

 The code performs intelligent **launch file detection** and analysis across multiple formats.
 It identifies Python, XML, and YAML launch files using 6 detection criteria, extracts nodes and parameters with pattern matching, organizes them by package, and provides detailed statistics on launch file distribution and usage patterns.